 The eggs then hatch into a young rotifer that matures within a short period of time.
-Here, however, it is worth noting that eggs (amictic) can be produced and hatch without mating.
+Here, however, it's worth noting that eggs (amictic) can be produced and hatch without mating.
 This is known as parthenogenesis.
 Some of the species can survive harsh environmental conditions (e.g. desiccation) by forming cysts.

-Some examples of Rotifers include:
+Some examples of rotifers include: